thomasliddledba/ecs_sample/README.md

-# Weather Application
+# PECNET Application

-This setup will deploy the Weather App in a VPC with two Public and Private Subnets across two availablity zones.
-The Weather App uses and Application Load Balacner (ALB) and Amazon Elastic Container Service (ECS).
+This setup will deploy the PECNET App in a VPC with two Public and Private Subnets across two availablity zones.
+The PECNET App uses and Application Load Balacner (ALB) and Amazon Elastic Container Service (ECS).

 ## Architecture
 This is the current architecture of the environment.